voxpupuli/puppet-hdm/README.md

 The [puppetlabs-docker](https://forge.puppet.com/modules/puppetlabs/docker/readme) Module lacks official SLES and SuSe support.
 Yet: the module is usable on SLES.

 The installation of Docker can not be done using the module on SLES.
-But one can use any other defined type like `docker::image` or `docker::run`.
+Instead one must install Docker separately within a profile class.

-One **must** set the `acknowledge_unsupported_os` parameter to `true` and must tell the module to not manage the docker installation.
+But any other defined type like `docker::image` or `docker::run` is working.

-To allow full functionality, the hdm parameter for `manage_docker` must be set to `true`, as we deactivate this in module data.
+One **must** set the `acknowledge_unsupported_os` parameter to `true` to prevent the Docker module from failing on SuSe systems.

 Hiera: